jonathonherbert/jonathonherbert.github.io/content/blog/structured-search-ui-3/index.md

   };
 ```

 The second thing to note: it's possible for our input to contain lexical errors.
-For example, a quoted string must end in a closing double quote — if we run out of input before we encounter one, we should throw an error:
+For example, a quoted string must end in a closing double quote.
+If we run out of input before we encounter one, we should throw an error:

 ```typescript
   private addString = () => {